rickbot-dot/xploitable/README.md

   services, an extra service executes in order to run the usual system.

 * Panic GUI: Show a more graphical error screen with auto-restart when a kernel panic is encountered.

+None of these are enabled by default but can be enabled by:

+* **For desktop users:** Using the Xploitable Hacker app.
+It is available if you requested to install it during the bootable installer.
+If not installed, you can install it via `xploitable install-desktop-ui`.

+* **For servers and advanced desktop users:** Using the `xploitable` command.
+To enable a module use `xploitable enable`.
+To do the opposite use `xploitable disable`. `xploitable` is available via your system shell or through a desktop, via the `Alt+F2` shortcut.